omalab/chromate/README.md

 This setup ensures that all necessary dependencies are installed and configured correctly, allowing you to focus on writing your automation scripts without worrying about the underlying environment.

+## Disclaimer

+**Chromate** is an open-source project designed to provide a solid foundation for the creation of autonomous AI agents, fostering innovation and development in the field of artificial intelligence.
+This project is developed with an educational and collaborative spirit, aiming to promote responsible and ethical usage.

+Under no circumstances is **Chromate** intended to be used for creating automated bots, scraping tools, or any other activities that violate platform policies or applicable laws.
+The author disclaims any responsibility for improper or illegal use of this project.

+Users are encouraged to comply with platform terms of service and to adopt practices that adhere to ethical and legal standards.

 ## Contribution

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request on GitHub.